Kliph Nesteroff: The Comedians

-Grove Press released Nesteroff's first book, The Comedians: Drunks, Thieves, Scoundrels and the History of American Comedy on November 3, 2015, to uniformly positive reviews.
+Grove Press released Nesteroff's first book, The Comedians: Drunks, Thieves, Scoundrels and the History of American Comedy on November 3, 2015, to positive reviews.
 It was selected as a book of the year by several papers including LA Weekly, The Los Angeles Times and the National Post.

 Merrill Markoe wrote in the Wall Street Journal, "I thought I knew a lot about the history of American comedy.
 But this book located gaps in my knowledge I never knew were there and filled them with jaw-dropping anecdotes that made my eyes spin in different directions.
 For comedy completists and comedians alike, this book is a real treat."
 The Washington Post said of Nesteroff, "He writes with insider perception but never seems to be either whitewashing or trashing any of this outrageous cast.
 Like a biblical epic, The Comedians seems to have a cast of thousands.
 One act barely somersaults offstage before Nesteroff leads on the next.
 The anecdotes are memorable and often hilarious ...
-With his encyclopedic knowledge, talent for vivid anecdotes and tireless gusto, he drives this busload of rowdy clowns into the 21st century."
+With his encyclopedic knowledge, talent for vivid anecdotes, and tireless gusto, he drives this busload of rowdy clowns into the 21st century."
 The Onion's AV Club stated, "Nesteroff is intent on giving the beautiful losers of comedy their due.
 The Comedians [is] an astonishingly assured and compulsively readable exploration of an impossibly vast topic."
 The New York Times' book review said, "The way he traces ... the evolution of comedy is fascinating ...
 Through his elegiac attention, these forgotten comedians become almost romantic figures, the stars of a secret history of laughter."